Corvusoft/restq/documentation/DESIGN.md

 Ruleset
 -------

-RestQ heavily utilises [Restbeds](https://github.com/Corvusoft/restbed/tree/master/example/rules_engine/source) rule-engine API for all HTTP header and query parameter processing.
+RestQ heavily relies on [Restbeds](https://github.com/Corvusoft/restbed/tree/master/example/rules_engine/source) rule-engine API for all HTTP header and query parameter processing.
 This has created a readable codebase that lends itself well to reuse, and extensibility.

 ```
                                  [                                          server internals                                   ]